-Mutual of Omaha Rx's pharmacy network includes limited lower-cost, preferred pharmacies in urban areas in Mississippi.
+Mutual of Omaha Rx's pharmacy network offers limited access to pharmacies with preferred cost-sharing in urban areas in Arkansas.
 The lower costs advertised in our plan materials for these pharmacies may not be available at the pharmacy you use.
-For up-to-date information about our network pharmacies, including whether there are any lower-cost preferred pharmacies in your area, please call Customer Service at 1.855.864.6797; TTY: 1.800.716.3231, or consult the online pharmacy directory at mutualofomaharx.com/2023network.
+For up-to-date information about our network pharmacies, including whether there are any lower-cost preferred pharmacies in your area, please call Customer Service at 1.855.864.6797; TTY: 1.800.716.3231 or consult the online pharmacy directory at mutualofomaharx.com/network.